-As per the CMB resolution dated 19 June 2017, İstanbul Takas ve Saklama Bankası AŞ will act as the CCP for transactions effectuated in the Equity Market of Borsa Istanbul.
+As per a CMB resolution dated 19 June 2017, İstanbul Takas ve Saklama Bankası AŞ will act as the CCP for transactions effectuated in the Equity Market of Borsa Istanbul.

 vi Other strategic considerations

 Based on the latest trends in capital markets, there are signs that the outlook is due to improve, with numerous legislative changes, which will contribute to the growth of Turkish debt and equity markets.
-Capital markets in Turkey are not likely to fall short of expectations in the coming year.
+Depending on the macroeconomic conditions and Turkey's adoptive approach to such conditions, capital markets in Turkey are not likely to fall short of expectations in the coming year.

 III OUTLOOK AND CONCLUSIONS